Non linear Schr{\"o}dinger limit of bosonic ground states, again: An information-theoretic quantum de Finetti theorem

 \subsection{A local de Finetti theorem}

 In~\cite{BraHar-12}, Brand\~{a}o and Harrow proved a quantitative quantum de Finetti theorem, where the quality of the approximation deteriorates only logarithmically with the dimension of the one-body state space, in contrast with previous results~\cite{Chiribella-11,ChrKonMitRen-07,Harrow-13,KonRen-05,LewNamRou-14b}.
 The trade-off is that the control is in a weaker norm than trace-class.
-See also~\cite{LiSmi-15}, which contains results related to~\cite{BraHar-12}.

 Recall that, for a complex separable Hilbert space $\gH$, the state space is

 We shall need a notion of measurement of such states:

 \begin{definition}[\textbf{Quantum measurements}]\mbox{} \\ A quantum measurement $\Lambda$ on a complex Hilbert space $\gH$ of dimension $d$ is identified with a set $(M_k,e_k)_{k=1\ldots d}$ of bounded operators and vectors such that \begin{itemize} \item $M_k \geq 0$ for all $k$ and $\sum_k M_k = \1$ \item $(e_k)$ is an orthonormal basis of $\gH$. \end{itemize} Its action on a state $\rho \in \cS (\gH)$ is given by